StackVista/stackstate-docs/setup/upgrade-stackstate/steps-to-upgrade.md

 ### Create a backup

-Before upgrading StackState it is recommended to back up your configuration and topology data.
+Before upgrading StackState it's recommended to back up your configuration and topology data.

 {% tabs %}
 {% tab title="Kubernetes" %}